Agent-State Construction with Auxiliary Inputs: Auxiliary Inputs

 Learning a value function with these exponential decaying traces allows the agent to smoothly interpolate between the values of the actual ground-truth states.
 The agent does this through resolving (checking out a location) or accumulating (waiting in another location) the decaying trace observations.
 Learning a value function with such agent states essentially allows the agent to disentangle and discriminate states that would otherwise be mapped to the same observation.
 This expansion in the state space allows for more expressivity in the value function.

 This additional expressivity is also reflected in the policy.
 This is depicted in Figure~\ref{fig:lobster_trace_all_qvals}; in addition to the action-value function for the \texttt{left} action, we also visualize the action-value function for the \texttt{right} action of the agent with exponential decaying traces.
 By overlaying the action-values of both actions we can see how the decaying trace agent, as well as the agent using the ground-truth states, learn action-values that in some corners are greater for the \texttt{right} action and in other corners are greater for the \texttt{left} action, actually leading to a sensible greedy policy.
 Alternatively, the agent that uses only the environment observations has no choice but to collapse the action-values of both actions into the same value.
+Finally, we present results in Appendix~\ref{appx:ppo_lobster} on these same auxiliary inputs, but with a base control algorithm that can represent stochastic policies - Proximal Policy Optimization \citep{schulman2017ppo}.
+We show that while stochastic policies help in partially observable settings, auxiliary inputs resolve partial observability that is unresolvable by stochastic policies alone.

-With these definitions in place, in this manuscript we further investigate two of these approaches for auxiliary inputs --- present (particle filters) and past (exponential decaying traces) modelling.
+In this section, we have presented results and visualizations to help elucidate why these techniques help with decision making in partial observability.
+We have shown that auxiliary inputs expand the input space to de-alias states, and allow for more fine-grained policy representations and ultimately better performance.
+With these definitions in place, in this manuscript we further investigate two of these approaches for auxiliary inputs: present (particle filters) and past (exponential decaying traces) modelling.

 \looseness=-1